TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ![GTEx tissues likely affected by a compound ](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/LINCS_mosapride_MSIGDB.png)

-Return a table on the above.
+Return a table based on the above with all pathways affected.

 ```graphql
 //Returns a list of MSigDB hallmark pathways regulated by the given LINCS compound